 1. Schering-Plough Corp. ceased to exist on 11/3/09, because of its acquisition of Merck & Co., Inc. and then renamed itself as Merck (a so called reverse merger).
 The fallout for drug reps was that most Schering-Plough employees were not offered any positions in the new Merck, whereas nearly all Merck employees stayed put.
 The new Merck now owns and promotes: Asmanex, Avelox, the family of Clarinex products, Nasonex, Foradil, Proventil HFA, Singulair (originally old Merck's only respiratory product!).
 Actually, this is a pretty all-round lineup.
 Only a combination product, inhaled corticosteroid + long-acting bronchodilating agent (LABA), is lacking (i.e. Asmanex + Foradil) and this is actively being studied.

 It was sad for me to hear this news about the reps.
 I knew one of Schering's reps had spent 25 years with them - an absolute eternity in their topsy-turvy field, like 9-10 lifespans.
 This brings me to fallout item number two.
 They were essentially not replaced.
 There is only one Merck rep per territory, which contrasts with the former industry philosophy of having many reps per company promoting the same products to create constant noise for their products to stimulate sales at the doctor's offices.
 I am seeing that all pharmaceutical companies are favoring employees with shorter experience in this field also.
-I hope the companies can focus their resources on more research and holding down further price increases.
+I hope the companies can focus their resources on more research and holding down further price increases.2.
+The first product news of 2010 involves Sciele and its Adrenaclick.
+This is essentially a single dose of epinephrine in otherwise the same delivery device as Twinject.

 3. Bepreve is the trade name of a new antihistamine eyedrop.
 The FDA approved Bepreve (generic name bepotastine) on 9/9/09 for relief from ocural itching for adults and children down to the age of 2 years old.
 Bepreve's pregnancy rating is C. Bepreve is well tolerated, although 25% of people reported a taste in their mouth.
 My physician's assistant and I just got through putting the drops in our eyes.
 I have to say that this group includes us.
 It's really very minor.
 There's no burning or thick film, which other products have.
 Being new, Bepreve will be a tier 3 medicine for a while.
 The cost a pharmacies is about $120 for a 10 ml bottle.
 This is steep, but the bottle is twice as large as most competitors, so keep that in mind.
 If the others are working for you, at least there may be an alternative.